pgMemento/pgMemento/README.md

 `pgmemento.restore_query`.
 As for the first two arguments it takes two txids specifying the transaction range you are interested in.
-Then you need to name the table and the schema, optionally followed by an audit_id, if you are only interested in a certain tuple.
+Then you need to name the table and the schema, optionally followed by an `audit_id`, if you are only interested in a certain tuple.
 But, this function only returns the query string.
 You should use it along with `pgmemento.generate_log_entry` to return single tuples as JSONB objects or `pgmemento.generate_log_entries` to return a setof JSONB records